 Understand Statistical Confidence

-- Variation: this column reports the name of the variation for a particular row
+- Variation: this column reports the name of the variation of the experiment;

 - Conversion Rate: this column shows the percentage of visitors that turned into conversions as well as the error interval;

 - Improvement: this column reports the percentage change of the variation compared to the Control;

 - Confidence: this column reports the significance, or how different the confidence interval for the conversion rate for the experiment variation is when compared to the control/original variation (this must be at least 97% confident before being marked as a winner).
 If the confidence is not showing any number, this is because there is a minimum of 5 conversions needed for each variation in order to calculate it.
 It also must meet the minimum visitors set for each variation.
 If you have changed the minimum conversions then the minimum you chose would have to be met.
 The gray/green dots in that column indicate: